Ready to teach your toddler colors?

 If you do not feel comfortable, these best activities for your toddler will help give you an alternative idea.

 To begin teaching colors, use two or three colors at a time.

 I know.
 So many colors, so little time, right?

 Quite the opposite.
 Think so many colors, plenty of time.

-And hands-on color sorting ideas like this are here to help.
+Hands-on color sorting ideas like this are here to help.
 Here your child will see the colors, touch the colors, and listen to the color names as you reinforce by saying it out loud.

-Two-year-olds need time to explore with their senses.
+Toddlers need time to learn with movement.

 In fact, so do all children.